tsatziq/td.sh/README.txt

 tt					List all tags and their frequency

-tlt					List tasks scheduled for today
+tld					List tasks scheduled for today

 tlw					List tasks scheduled for this week